kipnek/smokey/README.md

 Sniffers are the packet capture logic.

 This is just a rough outline for anyone who reads this/myself so i know what im doing.

+Each packet that implements layer handles the logic for the layer it encapsulate.